 DISPARITIES IN SECONDARY EDUCATION

-Significant disparities in secondary school attendance exist among different socioeconomic groups.
+Significant disparities in lower secondary school attendance exist among different socioeconomic groups.
 The magnitude of the gaps is considerably larger than that of school attendance at the primary level.
-Less than one third of adolescents from the poorest quintile attend secondary school while three quarters of those from the richest quintile do.
+Only one third of adolescents from the poorest quintile attend secondary school while three quarters of those from the richest quintile do.
 In countries like Lao PDR, adolescents from the richest households are more than seven times more likely to attend school than their poorest counterparts.
 There is a significant gap in school attendance between rural and urban areas as well.
-In Mozambique, the secondary attendance rate among adolescents living in urban areas is four times higher than that of adolescents living in rural areas.
+In Mozambique, the lower secondary attendance rate among adolescents living in urban areas is more than four times higher than that of adolescents living in rural areas.

 CHILDREN OUT OF SCHOOL

-While more than two thirds of countries and areas have reached gender parity in primary education, less than half of them have achieved parity at the secondary level.
-The largest gender gaps are observed in West and Central Africa, where 79 girls are enrolled in secondary school for every 100 boys.
+While more than two thirds of countries and areas have reached gender parity in primary education, less than a third have achieved parity at the lower secondary level.
+The largest gender gaps are observed in West and Central Africa, where 83 girls are enrolled in lower secondary school for every 100 boys.
 In Chad, girls’ enrolment is less than half that of boys.
-In contrast, in Latin America and the Caribbean, more girls than boys are enrolled in secondary school.
+In contrast, in Latin America and the Caribbean, more girls than boys are enrolled in lower secondary school.

-In the majority of countries that participated in the 2012 assessment, boys performed better than girls in mathematics.
-In some countries, such as Chile, Colombia and Costa Rica, the gap was larger than 10 percentage points in favour of boys.
+In the majority of countries that participated in the 2015 assessment, boys performed better than girls in mathematics.
+In some countries, such as Costa Rica, , the gap was larger than 10 percentage points in favour of boys.

 For a full picture of children’s school participation, UNICEF uses two sources of data: enrolment data, which are based on administrative records, and attendance data from household surveys.
 In half of all countries, data on primary and secondary education come from more than one source.
 All data on primary and secondary education used by UNICEF are based on official International Standard Classifications of Education (ISCED) and may deviate somewhat from those used by country-specific school systems.